-June 7-Rumanian parliament made Carol king and his son heir to the carol king and instance throne.

-June 9-Chinese rebels captured Tsinan, capital of Shantung province.
+June 7-Rumanian parliament made Carol king and his son heir to the June 9-Chinese rebels captured Tsinan, capital of Shantung province.
 June 17-Serious revolution throughout Bolivia reported.

-Northern Chinese rebel army badly whiteped by Nationalists in Hunan province.
+Northern Chinese rebel army badly whitped by Nationalists in Hunan province.

-province.

-June 21-Iceland opened celebration of one thousandth anniversary of its parliament.
+June 21-Iceland opened celebration of one thousandth anniversary of its of one thousandth anniversary of its parliament.

-June 23-Simon commission on India advised federation of Indian provinces advised federation of Indian provinces and separation of Burma.
+June 23-Simon commission on India advised federation of Indian provinces and separation of Burma.

-June 24-Forty-five men slain in suppression of a prison mutiny at Rangoon, Burma.
+June 24-Forty-five men slain in suppression of a prison mutiny at Ranger

+goon, Burma,

 June 27-Bolivian revolutionists occupied La Paz, the capital, and established a provisional government.

-June 30-President and secretary of All-India National congress arrested by British.
+June 30-President and secretary of

+All-india National congress arrested

+by British by British.

+July 12-Turks smashed revolt of

+Kurdish tribesmen.

+July 15-Sixteen killed during riot

-British. uly 12-Turks smashed revolt of July 12-Turks smashed revolt of Kurdish tribesmen.
-July 15-Sixteen killed during riot of Egyptian Nationalists in Alexandria.
+Variouslists in Alexan-July 15-Sixteen killed during rlot of Egyptian Nationalists in Alexan-

-July 18-Chancellor Bruening dissolved the German reichstag because of opposition to the new tax decrees.

-July 21-Soviet Foreign Minister Chicherin resigned and Litvinoff suc-July 27-Communist troops captured

-July 27-Communist troops captured Changsha, capital of Hunan province, China, looting and burning it.

-July 28-Conservatives of Canada defeated the Mackenzie King Liberal government in parliamentary elections.

-Aug.
-7-R. B. Bennett took office as premier of Canada.
+July 18-Chancellor Bruening dis-solved the German reichstag because of opposition to the new tax decrees.
+July 21-Soviet Foreign Minister Chicherin resigned and Litvinoff succeeded him.
+July 27-Communist troops captured July 27-Communist troops captured Changsha, capital of Hunan province.
+China, looting and burning it.
+July 28-Conservatives of Canada defeated the Mackenzle King Liberal government in parliamentary elections.
+Aug 7-R. B. Bennett took office as premier of Canada.

-Afridi tribesmen, moving on Peshawar through Khyber Pass. opposed by British troops.
+Afridi tribesmen, moving on Peshawar through Khyber Pass, opposed by British troops.
 British troops.

 Aug.
 8-Bodies of Andree and two companions, lost in 1897 on balloon voyage to North pole, found on Arctic island.

-voyage to North pole, found on Arctic island.

 Aug.
+21-Chinese brigands destroyed Aug.
 21-Chinese brigands destroyed city of Hangchengchen, Honan province, and killed 500 of its inhabitants.
 Aug.
-22-Military revolt in Peru broke out at Arequipa.
+22-Military revolt in Perubroke out at Arequipa.